-The comment has been made that choosing the title of Our Lady of Sorrows of Our Blessed Mother seems to some very depressing but we retort that just isn’t so.
-Far from being depressing, Our Lady’s sorrow is rooted in her intense love for Her Son, Jesus Christ and her witnessing the intense injustice wreaked upon Him in spite of His profound innocence at the hands of wicked men.
-She grieves, and as Simeon prophesied of her in the Temple when the Christ child was presented to him, she “holds all these things in her heart”.
+It has been said, choosing the title of Our Lady of Sorrows seems rather negative; however, we retort that just isn’t so.
+Our Lady’s sorrow is rooted in her intense love for Her Son, and her witnessing the severe injustice wreaked upon Him in spite of His profound innocence.
+She grieves, and as Simeon prophesied of her in the Temple she “holds all these things in her heart”.
 Would that we each could hold in our hearts the same love, the same sorrow she experienced for our crucified Savior.
 We rejoice with Our Blessed Lady that the victory has been won!!!

 Our Lady of Sorrows Chapel is a mission of the Old Roman Catholic Diocese of Tennessee.

 A mission is characterized by its small size and limited resources.
 Parishes, unless the result of a planned split of a large parish, many times began as missions.

 We preach the Gospel of Jesus Christ consistent with the teaching of the ancient and historic church of Rome’s teaching prior to the innovations of the most recent vatican council (1962-1965).
 We use the Code of Canon law (1917)(except as it conflicts with our 1975 Rules and Constitutions).
 The venerable Tridentine liturgy is celebrated, we encourage Catholic spirituality and we profess the most recent proclamations of papal Infallibility, the Immaculate Conception and the Assumption.